 The specific issue with Tor is that it’s known to be used for all sorts of illegal actions such as software and media piracy and a slew of various criminal activities.
 This makes Internet Service Providers very wary about its use.

 And when your ISP suspect a user may be violating their terms and conditions or breaking some local law, they can react in different ways.
 Some have been known to sent infringement notices.
 Others will throttle down the suspected user’s bandwidth.
 And even worse, some will bluntly interrupt the service.

 Does My ISP Know I’m Using Tor?

 To put it simply, your Internet Service Provider knows about everything you do.
 And that includes using Tor.
-Of course, given Tor’s anonymity features and strong encryption, they won’t know what you’re using Tor for but they’ll definitely know your using it.
+Of course, given Tor’s anonymity features and strong encryption, they won’t know what you’re using Tor for, but they’ll definitely know you’re using it.

 And given Tor’s reputation as being used often for conducting illegal activities online, many ISPs will either block it completely of throttle it down to the point of making it unusable.

 READ MORE: How Vulnerable Are You When Using Tor?

 What Are My Options?

 The very best advice we can give you is to refrain from conducting any illegal activity online.
 That being said, not all Tor users are criminals and your reasons for seeking anonymity can be perfectly legit and reasonable.
 But if your ISP has something against using Tor, you’ll need to turn to some other way of achieving the sought after privacy.

 A Virtual Private Network is likely your best options when Tor won’t work with your ISP.
 They provide a similar–albeit very different–privacy and anonymity.
 They might not be as robust and hard to crack as Tor but VPNs do provide sufficient protection in most situations.